A Turn in the South by V.S. Naipaul

 The Pizza Connection: Lawyers, Money, Drugs, Mafia by Shana Alexander

-The Cocaine Wars by Paul Eddy, with Hugo Sabogal, by Sara Walden
+The Cocaine Wars by Paul Eddy, with Hugo Sabogal and Sara Walden

-Sealing the Borders: The Effects of Increased Military Participation in Drug Interdiction by Peter Reuter, by Gordon Crawford, by Jonathan Cave
+Sealing the Borders: The Effects of Increased Military Participation in Drug Interdiction by Peter Reuter and Gordon Crawford and Jonathan Cave

 Desperadoes: Latin Drug Lords, US Lawmen, and the War America Can’t Win by Elaine Shannon